Rollback Procedures

 | Transformative (rename) | Requires backward-compatible migration |

-Best Practice: Use expand-contract migrations
+Best Practice: Use expand-contract migrations:

 - Expand: Add new column, keep old